huggingface/huggingface_hub/CONTRIBUTING.md

    **Do not** work on the `master` branch.

-4. Set up a development environment by running the following command in a virtual environment:
+4. Set up a development environment by running the following command in a virtual environment a conda or a virtual environment you've created for working on this library:

    ```bash
    $ pip install -e ".[dev]"